 - Beth Mulligan, PA-C

-Beth Mulligan, PA-C is the Advisor for the MBSR Teacher Certification Program and a lead teacher trainer for the MBSR Teacher Training Intensive at UC San Diego Center for Mindfulness (UCSD CFM).
+Beth Mulligan, PA-C is a lead teacher trainer for the MBSR Teacher Training Intensive at UC San Diego Center for Mindfulness (UCSD CFM).
 Beth was an adjunct faculty for the UMASS Center for Mindfulness.
 She has been teaching MBSR for fifteen years at medical centers, universities and to diverse populations; from the critically ill, to non-profit organizations, the underserved, educators, and corporate leaders.
 She is also a certified MSC Teacher and teacher trainer.
 Beth has a background in primary care medicine as a Board Certified Physician Assistant and has practiced medicine for over 25 years.
 She is a senior Zen student of Roshi Charles Tenshin Fletcher at Yokoji Zen Mountain Center where she has lived in residence, and is the Guiding Dharma teacher at Insight Community of the Desert.

 - Hugh O’Neill